proof88/PGE/PGE/docpages/menu-04-Networking.md

                     // max.
 (7 + 25*7) PKT * 20 Hz = 3640 PKT/s @ 20 Hz total outgoing,
                     // that is 26 PKT * 20 Hz = 520 PKT/s @ 20 Hz to a single client.
                     // However very unlikely that all players are picking up an item in every tick AND every item is respawning also in every tick.
+                    // The realistic is that per tick as many items are respawning as the number of players since those players could pick up only 1 item at a time.
+                    // So I would rather calculate with: might send nClientsCount number of MsgWpnUpdateFromServer and nPlayerCount number of MsgMapItemUpdateFromServer:
+                    // (7 + 8) PKT * 20 Hz = 300 PKT/s @ 20 Hz total outgoing,
+                    // that is (1 + 8) PKT * 20 Hz = 180 PKT/s @ 20 Hz to a single client.
                 }

                 serverSendUserUpdates() {